-So, in my opinion, for what it’s worth, we have one gospel written by an eye witness (John) and three written by those with little firsthand experience with the events that they are writing about.
-One of these, Mark, likely contains narrated stories told by a firsthand witness, with a second written after through research, and a third one with uncertain heritage.
+So, in my opinion, for what it’s worth, we have one gospel written by an eyewitness (John) and three written by those with little firsthand experience with the events that they are writing about.
+One of these, Mark, likely contains narrated stories told by a firsthand witness, with a second written after thorough research, and a third one with uncertain heritage.

 Resources for Dating the New Testament

-Two resources will provide an example of the dating’s that have been assigned to the books of the New Testament.
-The first of these is from the web site, Evidence for Jesus Christ, which provides a listing of the dates given by a variety of scholars, both liberal and conservative, for the writing of the New Testament books.
+Two resources will provide an example of the dating that has been assigned to the books of the New Testament.
+The first of these is from the website, Evidence for Jesus Christ, which provides a listing of the dates given by a variety of scholars, both liberal and conservative, for the writing of the New Testament books.
 The dates given below discard both the oldest and most recent estimates.
-The second is from the book ‘Redating the New Testament’ by John A. T. Robinson, an often quoted book, although not universally accepted source.
+The second is from the book ‘Redating the New Testament’ by John A. T. Robinson, an often quoted book, although not a universally accepted source.

 |Evidence for Jesus||Redating the New Testament|